-The Master of Science in Anesthesia Program in Houston is located on Memorial Hermann-Texas Medical Center campus in the University of Texas Professional Building.
+The Master of Science in Anesthesia Program in Houston is located in the Campanile East building, just blocks from the Memorial Hermann-Texas Medical Center campus.

 The MSA Offices